VerifiabilityNode/.github/profile/README.md

 This is the repository for the [Verifibaility Node](https://verifiability.org).
-We have a number of public repositories where we make available artefacts for our projects.
+Here, we have made available a number of public repositories where we publish artefacts for our projects.

 We also link to repository tools developed and used by members of the Node.